 - Pros: Reusing materials is the holy grail of green building, so go for it whenever you can, especially in finishing where there is no structural integrity or insulation performance to consider.
 Reusing materials diverts waste, saves forests, and adds character and class to your home.

 - A particularly nice look can be used barn boards: cut them to width, run a quick router across one edge to round it, and a very quick pass with a sander can bring out some fantastic looking wood with a rich Canadian heritage.

 - Cons: Some reclaimed materials can be quite labour intensive to prepare, particularly painted boards.
 You will likely encounter lead paint, so be sure to protect yourself.
 The safest option (and frankly, the easiest) is to have them sandblasted.

-There is really no place in sustainable homes for tropical woods.
-Their footprint includes global shipping, destruction of virgin rainforests and sometimes the displacement of indigenous peoples, not to mention questionable working conditions for many employed in the industry.
+Using tropical woods comes with a pretty significant ecological, and often social impact.
+The footprint includes global shipping, destruction of virgin rainforests and sometimes the displacement of indigenous peoples, not to mention questionable working conditions for many employed in the industry.

 There are stains available that can transform our native species into very close semblances of many tropical woods, so there are responsible ways to get that tropical look if that's what you are after.